Covid-19, Pregnancy and Newborns

 Links to latest research, including coronavirus guidelines from American College of Obstetricians and Gynecologists (US) and the Royal College of Obstetricians and Gynaecologists (UK).

-In addition to knowing the data, as you get closer to meeting your baby or babies, make sure you know the guidelines from your provider regarding your birth place.
+Finally, as you get closer to meeting your baby or babies, make sure you know the guidelines from your provider regarding your birth place.
 Check back for any updates as the rules can change.
 Be informed and empowered.
 Take good care of your physical health as well as your mental health and seek help when you need it.

 The Carry app offers yoga and mindfulness for those pregnant and postpartum.
 Quick sessions starting at 5 minutes leave you feeling better mentally and physically.
 Download the Carry app on iOS and start your one week free trial.